SurgT challenge: Benchmark of Soft-Tissue Trackers for Robotic Surgery: Dataset and Annotation

 \subsection{Data annotation protocol}

 For the purpose of performance evaluation, the validation and test subsets were annotated.
+For the validation dataset, approximately 10,000 frames were annotated with stereo labels, while the test dataset had 15,000 such frames.
+This brings the total to 25,000 manually annotated frames.
 A labelling tool \citep{LABELLINGTOOL} was specifically created for this purpose.
 During data annotation with this tool, the objective for the annotator is to select a target keypoint (in both stereo images) and manually track and label it across the whole video.
 A bounding box for each keypoint is then automatically drawn around the point.
 The method for determining the size of the bounding box is explained in Section \ref{sec:kpt_to_bbox}.

 Prior to labelling, the annotator is advised to watch the entire video to determine a suitable keypoint to track.
 Given the objective of the task, it is important to select suitable keypoints, bearing in mind that many factors can affect the difficulty, or even the possibility, of annotation.
 Once a suitable keypoint has been determined, the annotator would simply be required to select it continuously across the video, by clicking on both the left and right rectified images.
 The labelling tool ensures that the keypoint labelling between the stereo images obeys the epipolar line, as the tool automatically rectifies the stereo images.
 The labelling of the stereo images is along a horizontal line.
 After annotating each keypoint, the annotator is advised to check the label quality by looking back at the previous frame in the video sequence, ensuring that the same keypoint is labelled and that there was no labelling drift from the previous to the current frame.
 After a video has been fully annotated, the annotations are reviewed by another expert annotator, to ensure that fair and consistent annotations are provided for the challenge.